Yowie Bay

 What is the weighted average housing cost based on tenure mix in the suburb of Yowie Bay?

-Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,610.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,610.
 This accounts for outright owners paying no housing costs, mortgage holders paying $3,200/month, and renters paying $3,248/month.

 How affordable is housing in the suburb of Yowie Bay relative to local incomes?